parvezs27/Tableau_Sales_Dashboards/README.md

 For weekly trends for sales and profits, since are looking at sales and profit data over time (current year) on a weekly basis, a line chart would be the ideal chart to use.

+For dashboard interactivity, paramaters will be utilised to allow end users to see historical data, buttons will be used to allow end users to navigate between dashboards easily and filters will be used to allow filtering using charts and by location.

-Now that we have a plan for what
+Now that we have a plan for how we'll address the content and design, we will now create a mockup dashboard.

+## Mockup

+I have gone ahead and created a mockup of our dashboard using Fighma here: https://www.figma.com/design/DFoayFIDtm6SNWIpFZskPh/Sales-Dashboard?node-id=0-1&t=nWqf2NGtbFsqxyDH-1

 CONTAINERS
 Tiled can get messy as below, compare to containers it is much cleaner and easier to read.
 Floating the first vertical container keeps nested tiled container from automatically appearing.
 It makes the dashboard easier to organise and it will scale when changing the ssize of the dashboard.
 Naming the containers also help with organisation and helping other users with understanding the contents of the dashboard.
 Blanks will be added to containers as placeholders and colored to see where they are.